 No matter what approach you use, the crux of recovery comes when you have a thought, feeling, or impulse encouraging you to binge, but you don’t.

 When you are able to do that over and over, your brain changes, the urges gradually do go away, and your binge eating habit is erased.

-If you want more guidance in increasing your ability not to act on binge urges, and you are new to the Brain over Binge approach, you can get started with my free eBook.
+If you want help in increasing your ability not to act on binge urges, and you are new to the Brain over Binge approach, you can get started with my free eBook.
 If you want extra guidance along the way, you can check out the new Brain over Binge Independent Study Course, which gives you a variety of resources to help make recovery work for you.